Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Truncation of the group quantum Fourier transform

-When $n_t > d_{\mathrm{out}}$, the truncated QFT is a rectangular matrix of size $d_{\mathrm{out}} \times n_t$.
-To implement it as a quantum circuit, we embed it into a unitary on the full $n_t$-dimensional ancilla register.
+When $n_t > d_{\mathrm{out}}$ the truncated QFT is a rectangular matrix of size $d_{\mathrm{out}} \times n_t$.
+To implement it as a quantum circuit we embed it into a unitary on the full $n_t$-dimensional ancilla register.
 Let $W$ denote the $d_{\mathrm{out}} \times n_t$ matrix of the truncated QFT.
-Since $W$ is an isometry ($WW^\dagger = \mathbf{1}_{d_{\mathrm{out}}}$ up to the truncation corrections discussed above), we can extend it to a unitary $\tilde{W}$ of size $n_t \times n_t$ by appending $n_t - d_{\mathrm{out}}$ orthonormal rows that span the orthogonal complement of the range of $W$.
-The choice of these additional rows does not affect the syndrome extraction, since measurement outcomes in the $|j,m,n\rangle$ basis with $j \leq j_{\mathrm{cut}}$ are determined entirely by $W$, and outcomes corresponding to the orthogonal complement indicate that the ancilla has landed outside the truncated Wigner basis.
-Such outcomes can be treated as a ``no information'' result, after which no recovery is applied.
-For the parameter regime used in this work ($j_{\mathrm{cut}} \geq k \cdot j_{\mathrm{max}}$), such outcomes have exactly zero probability.
+Since $W$ is an isometry by lemma~\ref{lem:isometry}, with $W W^\dagger = \id_{d_{\mathrm{out}}}$ up to truncation corrections, we extend it to a unitary $\tilde W$ of size $n_t \times n_t$ by appending $n_t - d_{\mathrm{out}}$ orthonormal rows that span the orthogonal complement of the range of $W$.
+The choice of these additional rows does not affect the syndrome extraction; measurement outcomes in the $\ket{j, m, n}$ basis with $j \le j_{\mathrm{cut}}$ are determined entirely by $W$, and outcomes corresponding to the orthogonal complement indicate that the ancilla has landed outside the truncated Wigner basis.
+Such outcomes can be treated as a no-information result, after which no recovery is applied.
+For the parameter regime used in this work, with $j_{\mathrm{cut}} \ge k\, j_{\mathrm{max}}$, such outcomes have exactly zero probability.